Up-Front Risk-Sharing Through Deeper Credit Enhancement

 - Greater use of up-front risk-sharing would place more private capital ahead of the GSEs, thereby better protecting taxpayers.
 This is a better alternative for attracting private capital back to the market than prior efforts to raise g-fees in an effort to "crowd-in" private capital.

-- Mortgage pools would be de-risked before they get on GSE balance sheets.
+- Mortgage pools would be de-risked before they reach the GSE balance sheets.

-- Lender utilization of up-front risk-sharing would be driven by the relative pricing of alternative executions and, importantly, by bona fide reductions in g-fees / LLPAs that reflect risk mitigation of the coverage.
-This requires a level of deal- and program-level transparency that the GSEs are not providing.
+- Lender utilization of up-front risk-sharing would be driven by the relative pricing of alternative executions and-importantly-by reductions in g-fees and LLPAs that reflect risk mitigation from the additional MI coverage.
+This requires a degree of deal- and program-level transparency that the GSEs have not previously provided.

 - Many smaller and mid-sized lenders would also benefit from greater availability of shared and full recourse executions in exchange for lower g-fees and LLPAs.

 - MBA strongly supports the GSEs' use of pilot programs to test up-front risk-sharing, and believes that these programs should be expanded and fine-tuned as the GSEs and market participants learn lessons from the initial transactions.